maurer2/html-newsletters-and-mjml/slides/slides.md

 ---

 ### CSS-Inliner

-  * Convert embedded styles into inline styles
+* Convert style-tags to inline styles
+* No support for media queries
 * Usually applied before deployment
-  * Circumvent issues with lack of support of embedded and external styles
+* Circumvent issues of lack of support of embedded or external styles
 * Popular tools: Premailer, PutsMail, MailChimp Inliner

 ---

 ### Sending tools

 * Can be used to send the unmodified html source code to email addresses
 * Usually require email verification to avoid abuse
 * Some services provide APIs for automated testing
 * Popular tools: MailGun, SendGrid

 ---

-### Frameworks & Templates
+### Frameworks & Boilerplate templates

 * MJML
 * Foundation for Emails 2 (formerly Zurb Ink)
 * Cerberus
 * Blueprints by Mailchimp (outdated)

 ---

 ### Testing
-  * Litmus Email
-  * Email on Acid

----

-### Testing
-  * Litmus Email
+* Litmus Email ($99)
-  * Email on Acid
+* Email on Acid ($44)

 ---